Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/execution-phases.md

 ## Learn more

-For client application, understanding these steps can lead to cost savings.
+For the client application, understanding these steps can lead to cost savings.
 The CVM hosts an on-chain compiler, a unique feature.
 As such, a transaction can be submitted as pure data and the CVM can expand, compile, and ultimately execute that transaction.
-However, expansion and compilation incur additonal cost as they mean additional computation.
+However, expansion and compilation incur additional costs as they mean additional computation.
 Hence, by pre-compiling a transaction, cost of transaction can significantly drop.

 Additional technical documents for understanding thoroughly these steps: